Executive Summary

 There are three different schools of thought on how to solve this problem:

-• Potentially devasting the childcare industry by taking the most profitable children.
+- Potentially devastating the childcare industry by taking the most profitable children.

-• UPK is typically two to four hours a day, and families still need to provide the majority of daycare costs.
+- UPK is typically 2 to 4 hours a day, and families still need to cover the majority of daycare costs.

-3. School Choice, funding follows children from public schools
+- School Choice: funding follows children from public schools to private schools.

 Scalable Solutions

 Poverty is the cause of the Achievement Gap (AG), and it will cost the taxpayer.
 The highest cost is to do nothing.
-Children show up for kindergarten needing additional services, such as learning English or without executive function (causing behavior problems).
+Children entering kindergarten need additional services, such as English language support or executive function support (which can lead to behavior problems).

 “85 percent of all juveniles who come into contact with the juvenile court system are functionally illiterate.
 So are 60 percent of all prison inmates.”
 Ruben Rosario